thisisommore/haven-app-ios/README.md

 ### Entrypoint

+#### Main.swift
 Everything starts with Main.swift \
+Main is container for Provider and Root, keep main as clean as possible(<30 lines)\
 It initiates Provider and Root component \

+#### Provider
+Provider inites all dependency using swift dependency and environment, this provides all global dependencies required.

-Root handles all the initial logic, like
+#### Root handles all the initial logic,
+like
 - navigation stack
 - deep link
 - initial routing according to new or old user